2016 Queensland Cup: Teams

+Scoreboard

 First half

 Burleigh got the scoring underway in the 12th minute when fullback Kurtis Rowe sliced through the Dolphins' defence and ran 35 metres to score.
 It took just four minutes for Redcliffe to hit back when winger Jonus Pearson scored following some slick offloading close to the line.
 In the 23rd minute, Rowe recorded his second try of the contest when he muscled his way over to extended Burleigh's lead to eight.
 A penalty goal converted from right in front pushed the Bears' lead to 10 before Redcliffe scored through Tyson Cleal to cut margin to four in the 33rd minute.

 Second half

 The Bears again scored the first points of the half, this time through centre Sami Sauiluma in the 49th minute.
 Halfback Jamal Fogarty converted the try from out wide to give Burleigh a 10-point lead.
 The Dolphins got back into the game in the 57th minute thanks to a try to halfback Darren Nicholls, as they trailed by just four points.
 In the 71st minute, the Bears sealed the win when five-eighth Cameron Cullen scored and gave his side an unassailable 10-point lead.
 The victory was Burleigh's third Grand Final triumph, making them the second most successful club in the competition.
 Cullen was awarded the Duncan Hall Medal for man of the match for his performance.